Downtown Windsor Parking

 - McClelland Drive between Market Street and Windsor Road

 - DuVander Lane,

 - Windsor Road between Emily Rose Circle and Windsor River Road

 These blocks represent 119 parking spaces that would be converted to three hour-timed and four 15-minute parking spaces to accommodate quick visits to restaurants and pharmacies.

 Creating free timed parking within the downtown core was a key recommendation of the 2020 Parking Study.
 The implementation and enforcement of the new free timed parking will begin on November 14, 2023, and the hours that timed parking will be enforced are 8 AM - 6 PM.

-On October 17, 2018, the Town Council directed staff to prepare a Downtown Parking Management Plan to assess existing and future parking conditions within the downtown area and establish strategies for meeting future parking demands.
+On January 15, 2020, the Town Council approved the Downtown Parking Management Study to assess existing and future parking conditions within the downtown area and establish strategies for meeting future parking demands.

-The Draft Parking Study, and the associated appendices, are available for review by clicking on the following links:
+The approved Final Parking Study, Town Council Staff Report, and the associated appendices are available for review by clicking on the following links:

 - Appendix A – Planning Context